 On September 28, 2012, the District Court (Judge Carol E. Jackson) granted the defendants' motion to dismiss the case for failure to state a claim upon which relief could be granted.
 Judge Jackson found that the contraceptive coverage mandate did not impose a substantial burden on the plaintiff's religious freedom, nor did it compel the plaintiff to speak, to subsidize speech, or to subsidize expressive conduct.
 O'Brien v.
 DHHS, 894 F. Supp.
 2d 1149 (E.D.
 Mo.
 2012).

-The plaintiff appealed this dismissal to the 8th Circuit Court of Appeals (Docket No. 12-3357) and moved for an injunction pending appeal.
-On November 28, the 8th Circuit (unsigned, with Circuit Judge Morris S. Arnold dissenting) granted a stay pending appeal, without comment.
+The plaintiff appealed this dismissal to the Eighth Circuit Court of Appeals and moved for an injunction pending appeal.
+On November 28, the Eighth Circuit (unsigned, with Circuit Judge Morris S. Arnold dissenting) granted a stay pending appeal, without comment.
 Judges William Jay Riley, Steven M. Colloton, Jane Kelly heard oral argument on October 24, 2013.
 On September 8, 2014, the Eighth Circuit reversed the district court’s decision and remanded the case back for proceedings consistent with the recent Supreme Court’s decision in Burwell v.
 Hobby Lobby Stores

 Mallory Jones - 11/26/2013